ghoshatanu857/T1_measurement_Nitrogen_Vacancy_center/README.md

-# Qauntum Control Experiments
+# Qauntum Control Experiments : A Basis

 We do various qunatum measurements with instrument automation.

 ## An Example

 Here, we will demonstrate the general lifetime measuring procedure for systems with lifetimes ranging from approximately 100 ns to longer timescales.
+This is not actual T1 lifetime measurement, however, it is the necessary preliminary for performing the involved experiment.

 ### Prerequisites